How to Fix Mouse Double-Clicking

 Think of debounce as a bridge, not the final destination.

-Step 4: Decide whether switch replacement is worth it
+When to replace: decide whether switch replacement is worth it

 Switch replacement makes sense when the mouse has a shape, sensor, or build quality you really want to keep.
 Premium mice, lightweight competitive mice, and favorite long-term office mice often justify repair.
 But if the shell, feet, cable, and multiple buttons are already worn, replacement may be the more rational use of time and money.